3rd-Eden/memcached-stream/README.md

 ### API

+All the examples assume the following boot strapped code:

 ```js
 var Parser = require('memcached-stream');
 ```

-Adding the parser to a stream, in this example we assume that `stream` is a valid TCP connection that already had `setEncoding('utf-8')` applied to it.
+And we assume that the `stream` variable is a valid TCP connection that already had `setEncoding('utf-8')` applied to it so it will not terminate UTF-8 chars.

+#### Initializing the parser

+The parser inherits from the Node.js Stream interface.
+This allows you to easily attach the parser to a connection by using the `Stream#pipe` method which is available on every Stream interface in node.
+The best thing about using the pipe method is that it takes care of all the flow control for us.

 ```js
 var parser = new Parser();

 stream.pipe(parser);
 ```

+#### Listening for results

 Now that we attached the parser to the stream we can start receiving responses from the memcached protocol enabled server: